Using the advanced Widget editing mode

 Manipulating Columns and Column Sets

 A Column Set is a group of Columns and Columns can be Metrics or a custom Metrics (also known as calculated Metrics or Relations).

 By default, the Column Set inherits the Data Input from the Widget and the Column inherits the Data Input from the Column Set but note that you can overwrite these settings.

 Leveraging Metrics and Dimensions

-There are two types of Metrics:
+There are three types of Metrics:

 - Metric: Metric from your Data Source (e.g., “Returning Visitor” from Google Analytics)

 - Relation: Relation based on one or several Column(s)

 - Calculated Metric: Metric calculated at the dataset level (whereas Relation metrics are calculated at the widget level based on columns).
 Once created at the dataset level, these are readily available along with your usual Metrics.